byte-squad-abac/project1/README.md

 ## Requirements

-1. Side-scroll (Optional)
+1. Side-scroll (Optional) (not done)
 2. Must extend in-class codebase only  ☑️
 3. Title Scene with team names  ☑️
 4. At least **two** stages  ☑️
-5. Each stage plays ~5 minutes (load array from external CSV)
+5. Each stage plays ~5 minutes (load array from external CSV)  ☑️
    - Ref: [Reading a CSV File into an Array | Baeldung](https://www.baeldung.com/java-csv-file-array)
-6. Last stage has a boss fight
+6. Last stage has a boss fight  ☑️
 7. At least **two** enemy types  ☑️
-8. All sprites must be animated (drawing or clipping)
+8. All sprites must be animated (drawing or clipping)  ☑️
 9. Enemy bombs must be in a separate list, part of `Enemy`  ☑️
 10. Power-Ups:
     - Speed up × 4 ☑️